Cube (video game)

 Cube is a free and open-source first-person shooter video game.
-It often is mistaken with its engine (zlib-licensed), the Cube Engine.
+It is often mistaken with its engine (zlib-licensed), the Cube Engine.
 The engine and game were developed by Wouter van Oortmerssen.

 It runs on a variety of operating systems, including Microsoft Windows, Linux, FreeBSD, OS X, AmigaOS 4, AROS, iPhone, Wii and Pocket PC devices with 3D acceleration such as Dell Axim x50v.
 It uses OpenGL and SDL.
 Cube has both single-player and multiplayer gameplay.
 The game contains a built-in level editor.

 The game was originally released in 2001.

 The first release with single-player mode was in January 2002.
 The latest update of Cube was released on August 29, 2005.

-It's engine was reused for several other games.
-AssaultCube, released in November 2006, is the most popular of them.
+Its engine has been reused for several other games, of which AssaultCube, released in November 2006, is the most popular.

 An official successor has been made called Cube 2: Sauerbraten (also simply known as Sauerbraten).
-Released in 2004, it uses an other engine, the Cube 2 engine.
+Released in 2004, it uses another engine, the Cube 2 engine.

 Gameplay

-As of the August 29, 2005, release, there were 37 single player maps and 65 deathmatch maps, for a total of 102 maps.
+As of the August 2005 release, there were 37 single player maps and 65 deathmatch maps, for a total of 102 maps.

 Multiplayer uses a networked game code and a thick client/thin server model.

 Single-player

-The single-player game play includes two modes.
-A plain single-player mode in which items and monsters do not respawn and have a fixed position; and a deathmatch-style mode (where there is a fixed number of monsters, ten per skill level) and items respawn.
+The single-player gameplay includes two modes.
+One is a plain single-player mode in which items and monsters do not respawn and have a fixed position; the other is a deathmatch-style mode (where there is a fixed number of monsters, ten per skill level) and items respawn.